liyv1314/blog/about.md

 permalink: /about/
 ---

-**chaosii** is a Tech blog focus on JavaScript,Python,Algorithm etc.
+**chaosii** is a Tech blog focuses on JavaScript,Python,Algorithm etc.